 12. IFTTT – Keep Technology Connected

-With this tool, your world works for you.
+With this one of the best work productivity tools, your world works for you.
 You can make your devices and apps talk to each other, and interlink your technological world.
 I can make my voice my personal assistant with IFTTT, because it syncs across systems while I go through my day.

 As an alternative to IFTTT, I would also recommend Zapier.
 This works in the same way as IFTTT.
 It’s a wonderful tool for busy people, as it moves information between your web applications automatically.
 The tool follows a simple strategy: integrate, automate and eventually innovate the apps that you use every day.
 Zapier allows you to connect with more than 1000 apps in an efficient manner.